Chapter Five: Board Policies

 Board of Trustees

-• Deliberation will be fair, open, and thorough, but also efficient, timely, orderly, and kept to the point.
+• Deliberation will be fair, open, and thorough, but also efficient, timely, orderly, and focused on the issues before the Board.

 • The chair is empowered to chair board meetings with all the commonly accepted power of that position, i.e., ruling, recognizing, and agenda-setting.